-In summary, our contributions are as follows: \begin{itemize}[left=10pt] \item We build the ego-exo multi-view VQA benchmark, E3VQA, consisting of 4K rigorously curated question–answer pairs with synchronized ego–exo image pairs.
+In summary, our contributions are as follows: \begin{itemize}[left=10pt] \item We build the ego-exo multi-view VQA benchmark, E3VQA, consisting of 4K rigorously curated question-answer pairs with synchronized ego-exo image pairs.
 We construct E3VQA through a systemically designed pipeline to ensure that each instance evaluates the capabilities of LVLMs in integrating and reasoning across ego and exo views. \item To address the challenges posed by E3VQA, we propose M3CoT, a training‑free prompting technique that combines scene graphs from three complementary perspectives into a unified scene graph.
-M3CoT improves performance on the E3VQA benchmark, achieving accuracy gains of 4.84\% and 5.94\% on two leading closed-source LVLMs, GPT-4o and Gemini 2.0 Flash. \item We perform a detailed analysis of leading LVLMs on E3VQA, uncovering their specific failure modes in multi-view reasoning and quantifying how egocentric and exocentric inputs affect performance. \end{itemize}
+M3CoT improves the question answering accuracy on the E3VQA benchmark, achieving gains of 4.84\% and 5.94\% on two leading LVLMs, GPT-4o and Gemini 2.0 Flash. \item We perform a detailed analysis of leading LVLMs on E3VQA, uncovering their specific failure modes in multi-view reasoning and quantifying how egocentric and exocentric inputs affect performance. \end{itemize}